hadi-tghl/projectSort/README.md

+﻿#TollCalculator
-﻿This a sorting algorithms that gets user inputs and sorts from smallest to the highest value.
+This a sorting algorithms that gets user inputs and sorts from smallest to the highest value.